ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 changes as described in **exception safety**.
 - If every plugin does this correctly, the whole `KeySet` is propagated to permanent storage.
 Otherwise nothing is changed in the key database.
-Plugins developed during the thesis meet this requirement.
+Plugins delivered with Elektra meet this requirement.

 The synopsis of the function is: